nitindatta/wingman/README.md

 # Envoy

 A local, review-first autonomous job application agent.
 Envoy searches SEEK for jobs matching your criteria, drafts personalised cover letters, fills out application forms, and asks you to confirm before submitting.
-Everything runs on your own machine — no cloud, no data sharing.
+Agent runs on your own machine.

 ---